 Ideally, you'd want a little more info than that, but if you have a very small dog, they'll need a very small tag, which means you can only put a very small amount of info on it.
 Additionally, you can certainly have multiple tags printed if more information is required.

 A very common practice for dog owners is microchipping their pets.
-This involves a small microchip to be injected under your dog’s skin with a needle.
+This involves a small microchip being injected under your dog’s skin with a needle.
 This small chip is then registered, allowing any vet’s office to scan the chip, pulling up the animal’s contact info.

 Today, microchipping technology uses something called an ISO standard.
 This allows microchips of different frequencies to be scanned by any microchip scanner.
 If your pet is lost in a different city, or even country, their chip should be scannable.